-Spider-Man: Far From Home -- our biggest WTF questions
+Spider-Man: Far From Home -- Our biggest WTF questions

-As opposed to the grand, sweeping epic that is Avengers: Endgame, Spider-Man: Far From Home is a fun, smaller-scale romp.
-That's fitting considering that Peter Parker's supposed to be your "Friendly Neighborhood Spider-Man."

-But still, the film did leave us scratching our heads at times.
+In contrast to the grand, sweeping epic that is Avengers: Endgame, Spider-Man: Far From Home is a fun, smaller-scale romp.
+That's fitting considering Peter Parker's supposed to be your "Friendly Neighborhood Spider-Man."
+Still, the film did leave us scratching our heads at times, especially when it started stretching in ways that may have ramifications for the broader Marvel Cinematic Universe.

 As with other Marvel films, Far From Home is littered with references and details that spur questions or speculation about the future.
-There are, of course, those wild post-credit scenes, as well as how this movie potentially sets up Phase Four of the Marvel Cinematic Universe.
+There are, of course, those wild mid and postcredit scenes, and how this movie potentially sets up Phase 4 of the Marvel Cinematic Universe.

 We'll get into that in a bit, but there's plenty from the rest of the film that needs more digging into.